-- The life estate (including a lease for life) granted back to the transferor is a reservation for the purposes of section 70(2) of the EGDA. - The life estate (including a lease for life) granted back to the transferor is not a lease for the purposes of section CE 1(1)(e), and the grant back of the life estate (including a lease for life) does not give rise to gross income to the transferor or the transferee under section CE 1(1)(e) of the ITA.
+- The lease granted by the transferor is a retention and not a reservation for the purposes of section 70(2) of the EGDA. - The retention of the lease does not give rise to gross income to the transferor or the transferee under section CE 1(1)(e) of the ITA.